UnlimitedIP 24 Hour Trading Volume Reaches $1.97 (UIP)

 UnlimitedIP Profile

-It is usually not possible to purchase alternative cryptocurrencies such as UnlimitedIP directly using U.S. dollars.
-Investors seeking to acquire UnlimitedIP should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase UnlimitedIP using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as UnlimitedIP directly using U.S. dollars.
+Investors seeking to trade UnlimitedIP should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase UnlimitedIP using one of the aforementioned exchanges.

 Receive News & Updates for UnlimitedIP Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for UnlimitedIP and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.